Vitamin B12: Bacteria and archaea

-Vitamin B12 is produced in nature by certain bacteria, and archaea.
+Vitamin B12 is produced in nature by certain bacteria and archaea.
 It is synthesized by some bacteria in the gut microbiota in humans and other animals, but it has long been thought that humans cannot absorb this as it is made in the colon, downstream from the small intestine, where the absorption of most nutrients occurs.
-Ruminants, such as cows and sheep, are foregut fermenters, meaning that plant food undergoes microbial fermentation in the rumen before entering the true stomach (abomasum), and thus they are absorbing vitamin B12 produced by bacteria.
-Other mammalian species (examples: rabbits, pikas, beaver, guinea pigs) consume high-fibre plants which pass through the intestinal system and undergo bacterial fermentation in the cecum and large intestine.
-The first-passage of feces produced by this hindgut fermentation, called "cecotropes", are re-ingested, a practice referred to as cecotrophy or coprophagy.
-Re-ingestion allows for absorption of nutrients made available by bacterial digestion, and also of vitamins and other nutrients synthesized by the gut bacteria, including vitamin B12.
+Ruminants, such as cows and sheep, are foregut fermenters, meaning that plant food undergoes microbial fermentation in the rumen before entering the true stomach (abomasum), thus allowing them to absorb the vitamin B12 produced by the bacteria.

+Other mammalian species (examples: rabbits, pikas, beaver, guinea pigs) consume high-fiber plants which pass through the gastrointestinal tract and undergo bacterial fermentation in the cecum and large intestine.
+In this hindgut fermentation, the material from the cecum is expelled as "cecotropes" and are re-ingested, a practice referred to as cecotrophy.
+Re-ingestion allows for absorption of nutrients made available by bacterial fermentation, and also of vitamins and other nutrients synthesized by the gut bacteria, including vitamin B12.

 Non-ruminant, non-hindgut herbivores may have an enlarged forestomach and/or small intestine to provide a place for bacterial fermentation and B-vitamin production, including B12.
-For gut bacteria to produce vitamin B12 the animal must consume sufficient amounts of cobalt.
+For gut bacteria to produce vitamin B12, the animal must consume sufficient amounts of cobalt.
 Soil that is deficient in cobalt may result in B12 deficiency, and B12 injections or cobalt supplementation may be required for livestock.

 Animal-derived foods

 Animals store vitamin B12 from their diets in their livers and muscles and some pass the vitamin into their eggs and milk.
-Meat, liver, eggs and milk are therefore sources of the vitamin for other animals, including humans.
-For humans, the bioavailability from eggs is less than 9%, compared to 40% to 60% from fish, fowl and meat.
+Meat, liver, eggs, and milk are therefore sources of the vitamin for other animals, including humans.
+For humans, the bioavailability from eggs is less than 9%, compared to 40% to 60% from fish, fowl, and meat.
 Insects are a source of B12 for animals (including other insects and humans).
 Animal-derived food sources with a high concentration of vitamin B12 include liver and other organ meats from lamb, veal, beef, and turkey; also shellfish and crab meat.

 Plants and algae

+There is some evidence that bacterial fermentation of plant foods and symbiotic relationships between algae and bacteria can provide vitamin B12.
+However, the Academy of Nutrition and Dietetics considers plant and algae sources "unreliable", stating that vegans should turn to fortified foods and supplements instead.

-Natural plant and algae sources of vitamin B12 include fermented plant foods such as tempeh and seaweed-derived foods such as nori and laver.
-Other types of algae are rich in B12, with some species, such as Porphyra yezoensis, containing as much cobalamin as liver.
+Natural plant and algae sources of vitamin B12 include fermented plant foods such as tempeh and seaweed-derived foods such as nori and laverbread.
 Methylcobalamin has been identified in Chlorella vulgaris.
 Since only bacteria and some archea possess the genes and enzymes necessary to synthesize vitamin B12, plant and algae sources all obtain the vitamin secondarily from symbiosis with various species of bacteria, or in the case of fermented plant foods, from bacterial fermentation.

-The Academy of Nutrition and Dietetics considers plant and algae sources "unreliable", stating that vegans should turn to fortified foods and supplements instead.